Enterprise Data Custody

 3. Specify permissions for the cross account role

-Next we will attach a policy that authorizes the role you created, and thus Nametag to access to your buckets.
+Next we will attach a policy that authorizes the role you created, and thus Nametag to access your buckets.
 The following policies must be specified:

 Example: Attaching a policy to the cross account role with the AWS CLI